liquidmelon/adapt-component-pageJumper/README.md

 ##Button Positioning

-change this style in .jumpnav to position the button, default is left:
+use one of these styles in .jumpnav to position the button, default is left:

 text-align: left;